kekshd/keks/README.md

 You also need bundler to install all the dependencies for you.
 Install it by running `gem install bundler`.
 If everything is setup up correctly you should be able to type `bundle help` and see its man page.
 Note the spelling: the executable is without `r` while the gem name includes it.

-### setting it up
+### setup (production only)
 - clone the repository
-- run `bundle install`
+- run `bundle install --deployment --without development`
 - adjust URLs in: `config/environments/production.rb` (absolute URLs when sending mails) and `app/views/main/help.html.erb` (“Fachschaft”)
 - adjust mail address.
 It’s used in several places, so just grep for `keks@uni-hd.de`.
 - `rake db:migrate`
-- If your setup works, running `rails server` in the console should spawn a server at `http://localhost:3000` with KeKs.
-If you have problems, try `bundle exec rails server` instead.
+- If your setup works, running `RAILS_ENV=production rails server` in the console should spawn a server at `http://localhost:3000` with KeKs.
+If you have problems, try `RAILS_ENV=production bundle exec rails server` instead.

 Note you need to be in production mode in order for the sub-URI magic to work.